Flow in Pipes: Fundamentals & Losses

 SymbolDescriptionUnit

-VVMean velocity$m/s$
+VVMean velocitym/s

-RRHydraulic radius$D/4$ for full pipes
+RRHydraulic radius (D/4 for full circular pipes)m

-SSSlope of the energy grade line$h_f/L$
+SSSlope of the energy grade line (h_f/L)m/m

 Manning Equation for Pipes